Residents, families stay virtually connected during COVID outbreak

 During the province-wide COVID-19 lockdown, family members cannot visit long-term care residents in-person, but steps have been taken at Maple Manor Long Term Care in Tillsonburg to maintain a connection.

-“We have virtual visits,” said Rike Lammel-Joseph, Administrator at Maple Manor Long Term Care.
+“We have virtual visits,” said Rike Lammel-Joseph, administrator at Maple Manor Long Term Care last week.

 Residents, families stay virtually connected during COVID outbreak Back to video